thehapax/bitshares.foundation/_announcements/2017-07-11-bitshares-downtime-incident.md

 network that caused an unplanned interruption of block production.
 All block producers have been affected by a memory corruption that was caused by an automatic resize of a `flat_index` container that resulted in an unrecoverable stale state.
-This has happend for the first time in over two years of blockchain operations.
+This has happened for the first time in over two years of blockchain operations.

 After several core developers debugging the code, the cause was identified and